 How do I correctly scan and edit the photos?

 If you would like to edit your photos after you scan them, make sure to save them in a format that is compatible with your photo-editing software.
 Uncompressed formats will of course require a lot of storage space.
 You can use the TIFF format, for example, to compress the files without sacrificing quality.
-Saving the photos in JPEG format will compromise their quality quite a bit and some information will be lost.
-Saving the photos in JPEG format, however, will require much less storage space.
+Saving the photos in JPEG format will have quite an effect on their quality and some information will be lost.
+But this format requires much less storage space.

-Once you’ve scanned your photos, the process of editing and correction begins.
-It’s possible some of your photos will have become quite damaged over the years in storage.
+Once you’ve scanned your photos, the process of editing and correcting begins.
+Some of your photos may have become quite damaged over the years in storage.
 With Photoshop or other photo-editing software, you can edit out small spots, tears, or even completely missing portions of your photos.
 You can also correct red-eye or other colour discrepancies.
 You don’t have to be a pro to make some of these smaller corrections and instructions on how to do this can be found on the Internet.
 Making larger corrections, however, can be a bit more difficult.
-To do these, you can get help from a professional who specialises in editing such photos.
+For these, you can get help from a professional who specialises in editing such photos.
 Perhaps you treasure the authenticity of the photo, on the other hand, and would like to leave it the way it is.

 After you’ve finally finished scanning your photos and have saved them from decay, it’d be a great idea to bind them together in a new photo book.
-You could even perhaps combine the photos you’ve digitalised with other current photos.
+Perhaps you could even combine the photos you’ve digitalised with other current photos.
 Combine old children’s photos with photos of your loved ones in a photo book.
 Get creative and make something special of all those wondful photos.